How to Calculate Safety Stock in Excel (6 Easy Methods)

 • Safety Stock Using Kings Method: Coefficient service (Z) * √(Average Lead Time * (Demand S.D)2 + (Average Sales * Lead Time S.D)2)

-We will be using the following dataset as an example to elaborate methods in this article.
-The dataset represents a shop’s total quantity sold per month’s record and the delivery lead time.
+We will be using the following dataset to illustrate our methods.
+The dataset contains a shop’s sales quantity per month and the delivery lead time.

 Dataset of calculating safety stock in Excel

-We will calculate the safety stock in an old-fashioned way.
-In this method, we need to assume the number of safety days for the safety stock.
+Let’s start by calculating the safety stock in an old-fashioned way.
+For this method, we need to assume the number of safety days for the safety stock.

 Modified dataset to calculate safety stock using basic formula

-• Now first, we will calculate the total quantity sold using Excel SUM function.
+First we calculate the total quantity sold using Excel SUM function.

-• Select cell C17, apply the formula below, and press Enter.
+• Select cell C17, enter the formula below, and press Enter:

 =SUM(C5:C16)